 If you use the template, please let me know!
 I love to see people enjoying my stuff. 💜

-If you’d like to share the template, please link to this page and not the template itself, okay?
+If you’d like to share the template, please link to this page: Fic Writing Organizer template and not the template itself, okay?
 Thanks! 🙂

 7 – PROFIT!

-You can know use your Notion to organize, plan and make sense of all your WIPs.
+You can now use your Notion to organize, plan and make sense of all your fic WIPs and ideas.